-Start with The Grand Palace, Wat Pho and Wat Arun
+Bangkok Grand Palace, Wat Pho and Wat Arun

-The former residence of the royal family, The Grand Palace is one of the most amazing pieces of architecture in the entire Bangkok.
-Its grounds offer more than 100 gilded buildings, all designed and coloured very uniquely.
+The former residence of the royal family, The Grand Palace, is one of the most amazing pieces of architecture in entire Thailand.
+It houses more than 100 gilded buildings, all designed and coloured very uniquely.

 Once done, jump on a cross-river ferry (from No.8 Tha Tien Pier) and head to Wat Arun.
 The best part about Wat Arun is the Khmer style tower, which lets you walk up the stairs and get stellar views of the city from atop the temple.

 Make sure you’re dressed properly before entering these temples.
 Wear something that at least covers your legs and shoulders.